shown in other instead.

 As concerns realtime, Unity real-time lightmaps are mainly useful for lights that are animated at run time.
 For such cases UNIGINE features the SSRTGI (Screen-Space Ray-Traced Global Illumination) technology enhancing overall connectedness of the scene a lot.

 In Unity software, information about light passing through the empty space in the scene is handled by Light Probe.
 The primary use of Light Probe is to provide high quality lighting (including indirect bounced light) on moving objects in the scene.

-In UNIGINE, you can achieve the same result by using Voxel Probe.
+In UNIGINE, as told earlier, you can achieve the same result by using Voxel Probe.
 The Bake Internal Volume parameter enables to choose the quality and time required to bake GI for empty voxels (i.e. the voxels that do not cover any geometry).

 An almost complete counterpart for Unity Reflection Probe is Environment Probe.
 These reflection providers store a cubemap texture to be rendered on reflective surfaces.

 The Static, Realtime and Custom modes are also available for Environment Probe:

 Realtime Mode.
 The cubemap is grabbed each frame providing real time reflections and a massive load on the CPU.